DevendraVasantKatuke/interview/3 React/remix.md

 ## watchPaths

 An array, string, or async function that defines custom directories, relative to the project root, to watch while running [remix dev][remix-dev].
-These directories are in addition to [`appDirectory`][app-directory].
+These directories are in addition to .

 ```tsx
 exports.watchPaths = async () => {